Themes

 Navigate to your project directory.

-Run the following command to generate a main.dart
+Run to generate a main.dart

 :